-- 1) Approved Vendors are responsible for ensuring compliance with these marketing guidelines by their Designees, agents, and subcontractors, and are expected to proactively review such materials and practices. - a) The Program Administrator may request to review all marketing materials created by Approved Vendors and their Designees, agents, and subcontractors that are relevant to the Illinois ABP and Illinois Shines. - i) The determination of whether to request materials rests with the Program Administrator and/or the IPA and must be complied with by an Approved Vendor. - b) Upon review of marketing materials, the IPA or its Program Administrator may request that these materials be altered to ensure that the content of the materials are not deceptive, confusing, or misleading, and to further ensure that they do not feature misrepresentations about the relationship between the IPA, the ABP, Illinois Shines, and the Approved Vendor.

-i) The determination of whether to require changes be made to marketing materials rests with the Program Administrator and/or the IPA and must be complied with by an Approved Vendor.
+- Approved Vendors are responsible for ensuring compliance with these marketing guidelines by their Designees, agents, and subcontractors, and are expected to proactively review such materials and practices. - a) The Program Administrator may request to review all marketing materials created by Approved Vendors and their Designees, agents, and subcontractors that are relevant to the Illinois ABP and Illinois Shines. - i) The determination of whether to request materials rests with the Program Administrator and/or IPA and must be complied with by an Approved Vendor. - b) Upon review of marketing materials, the IPA or its Program Administrator may request that these materials be altered to ensure that the content of the materials are not deceptive, confusing, or misleading, and to further ensure that they do not feature misrepresentations about the relationship between the IPA, the ABP, Illinois Shines, and the Approved Vendor. - i) The determination of whether to require changes rests with the Program Administrator and/or IPA and must be complied with by an Approved Vendor.

-G. Language Used in Marketing Materials
+G. Language